Vacuum decay in the presence of a cosmic string: Introduction

-In the treatment of Coleman et al. an $O(4)$ symmetric bounce solution was considered as it is believed that an $O(4)$ symmetric bounce has the least Euclidean action \cite{Coleman:1977py,Callan:1977pt}.
+In the treatment of Coleman et al. an $O(4)$ symmetric bounce solution was considered \cite{Coleman:1977py,Callan:1977pt} as it was proven that an $O(4)$ symmetric bounce has the least Euclidean action \cite{Coleman:1977th}.
 In addition, Coleman and De Luccia (CDL) investigated decay rate in the presence of gravity \cite{Coleman:1980aw}.
 From previous intuitions the symmetries are considered to be the same as in the absence of gravity, though this assumption has not been proven in the presence of gravity.
 Because of the nonlinear nature of gravity, false vacuum bubbles can form and expand in spacetime.
-The created bubbles can have interesting implications in cosmology \footnote{The interior region of the bubble formed via the CDL instanton is an open Universe.
-For more reviews, the interested reader is referred to \cite{Turner:1992tz, Bucher:1994gb, GarciaBellido:1995rv, Linde:1999wv, Gong:2008ni, Yamauchi:2011qq, Sugimura:2011tk, Sugimura:2012kr, White:2014aua}.}.
-Intuitively, one may view this as a a false-vacuum de Sitter (dS) bubble embedded in an asymptotically flat (Schwarzschild) spacetime.
+The created bubbles can have interesting implications in cosmology.\footnote{The interior region of the bubble formed via the CDL instanton is an open Universe.
+For more reviews, the interested reader is referred to \cite{Turner:1992tz, Bucher:1994gb, GarciaBellido:1995rv, Linde:1999wv, Gong:2008ni, Yamauchi:2011qq, Sugimura:2011tk, Sugimura:2012kr, White:2014aua}.} Intuitively, one may view this as a false-vacuum de Sitter (dS) bubble joined to a surrounding asymptotically flat (Schwarzschild) spacetime (the true vacuum) by a thin wall.
 The classical dynamics of false-vacuum bubbles are first studied in \cite{Sato:1981bf,Kodama:1982sf} and further investigated in \cite{Blau:1986cw} using Israel junction condition \cite{Israel:1966rt}.
+See also \cite{Salehian:2018yoq} for a recent study of bubble formation in $f(R)$ modified gravity.

 It has been shown that bubble nucleation rate in the presence of an inhomogeneity i.e. a black hole (BH) and a topological defect is enhanced in comparison with the CDL instanton \cite{Hiscock:1987hn, Hiscock:1995ma}.
 In more detailed analysis \cite{Gregory:2013hja, Burda:2015yfa}, it was shown that the black hole at the center of a bubble acts as a catalyzer for its nucleation and, taking into account the contribution of its conical singularity, the effect is even larger than estimated previously.
 Moreover, it was suggested that compact objects without BH entropies remarkably enhance the nucleation rate \cite{Oshita:2018ptr}.
 Also in \cite{Oshita:2019jan}, decay rate around a spinning BH was considered and it was shown that the spin of BH would have a suppressing effect.